 Travel to Akumal Bay and swim with the turtles.
 While you are not allowed to touch them as they go along, you are free to linger and look with ten feet of distance.

-Join a guided tour which shows you what you must do in Tulum, including a side trip to Akumal to mingle with the sea turtles.
+Join a guided tour that shows you what you must do in Tulum, including a side trip to Akumal to mingle with the sea turtles.

 23. Rent a bicycle